jquense/node-ktc/README.md

 by default `ktc` will output a UMD wrapped file with no specified dependencies.
 In a traditional web environment where there is an implicit relience on Globals, the default should be sufficent.

-If you with to either explicitly state global dependencies or are working inside an AND or CommonJS/Node environment, you will need to explicilty declare any dependencies.
+If you with to either explicitly state global dependencies or are working inside an AMD or CommonJS/Node environment, you will need to explicilty declare any dependencies.

 #### Dependencies